 - Fostering an appreciation for and building a natural connection between the arts and learning.

-In addition, CLC is committed to the mission of the University of Houston, the UH Division of Student Affairs and Enrollment Services, and Student Life.
+In addition, CLC is committed to the mission of the University of Houston and the UH Division of Student Affairs.
 We value and support the Division’s Strategic Initiatives:

-- Actualize and leverage the fiscal, human, technological, and facility resources that enhance the student experience.
+- Evaluate, actively pursue, and leverage resources to enhance the UH experience.

 The early years in a child's life set the tone for future learning.
 Our goal at the UHCLC is to stay current with research in child development so that we are able to build a foundation for each child that lasts a lifetime.
 Our curriculum is designed with specific objectives for each age level and child; however, the following curriculum goals are incorporated into every classroom: